pierrethx/MVT-binning/README.md

 **test_vorbin.py** is a script that is to be used with Cappellari's VorBin package (https://pypi.org/project/vorbin/).
 It converts .fits file inputs into txt files compatible with the input files of the VorBin code and converts its output back into .fits files.

+**original.py** implements main.py but disabling the mask and applying a minimum input SNR, in order to replicate Cappellari and Copin's CVT and Diehl and Statler's WVT methods but using the machinery of our code.
+We use this to directly compare our method to the "originals".

 **testsuite.py** generates a pair of graphs which show SNR, bin roundness (as defined in Diehl and Statler 2006), and bin size as a function of radius.
 This is used for the visualization of how these parameters change over the image.

+## License

+MIT License

+Copyright (c) 2022 Pierre Thibodeaux

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.